Substance Abuse Treatment for Veterans in Austin, TX

 Physical health issues

-Decline in physical health, such as unexplained weight loss, frequent illnesses, or neglecting personal hygiene.
+Decline in physical health, such as unexplained weight loss, frequent illnesses, or neglecting personal hygiene, often accompanying chronic substance abuse.

 07